dpneumo/simplestate/README.md

     $ gem install simplestate

 ## Usage
-Inherit from StateHolder to create the class of objects that will hold states:
+Inherit from StateHolder to create the class of the object that will hold states:

 ```ruby
 class Button < StateHolder